 Lastly, the outbound calls validation is stacked into a single validation round as validators use signed results collected by previous executors.

-Nodes with light material static roles carry out material execution & validation:
+Nodes with light material static roles carry out material execution and validation that consists of the following steps:

 The network selects (determines based on entropy) a specific light material node to become a light material executor.
 Upon receiving data requests from the virtual executor in the current pulse, the light material executor: